Turn a donation pile into auditable evidence

 Do schools and youth teams need a qualified appraisal for all sports donations?

 Not for all gifts.
 Requirements tighten as value and use-case complexity grow.
-The safe move is to prepare full evidence from day one and route to a signed report when value and uniqueness point that way.
+The safe move is to prepare full evidence from day one and move to a signed report when value and uniqueness point that way.

 What makes a lot easy to evaluate quickly?